CoreMedia/coremedia-social-hub/documentation/Configuration.md

 ## General Settings

-The _Settings_ document declares overall settings for the Social Hub and must be located in the global settings folder.
+The _Settings_ document declares overall settings for the Social Media Hub and must be located in the global settings folder.
 It defines the credentials for a __bitly__ account that is used for link shortening and additional CAE and document type model information that are required when media should be extracted from content for social media posts.